preciofishbone/OmniaDocsG2/user-options/strengthen-profile/index.rst

 Strengthen Profile
 ===========================================

-The make it easier for user to complete the most important parts of their profile, a Strengthen Profile option can be made available to users.
+To make it easier for users to complete the most important parts of their profile, a Strengthen Profile option can be made available.

-The option can be available in the Aciont Menu:
+The option can be available in the Action Menu:

 .. image:: strengthen-profile-menu.png